/The Tattoo That Ended the Wedding

 Just freedom.

-And a damn good story to tell.
+And one hell of a story to tell.